The World She Edited

 "A first-rate biography." —Washington Post

-A lively and intimate biography of trailblazing and era-defining New Yorker editor Katharine S. White, who helped build the magazine’s prestigious legacy and transform the 20th century literary landscape for women.
+A lively and intimate biography of an influential woman, the trailblazing and era-defining New Yorker editor Katharine S. White, who helped build the magazine's prestigious legacy and transform the 20th century literary landscape for women.

 In the summer of 1925, Katharine Sergeant Angell White walked into The New Yorker's midtown office and left with a job as an editor.
 The magazine was only a few months old.
 Over the next thirty-six years, White would transform the publication into a literary powerhouse.

-This exquisite biography brings to life the remarkable relationships White fostered with her writers and how these relationships nurtured an astonishing array of literary talent.
+This exquisite biography reveals the art of editing by bringing to life the remarkable relationships White fostered with her writers and how these relationships nurtured an astonishing array of literary talent.
 She edited a young John Updike, to whom she sent seventeen rejections before a single acceptance, as well as Vladimir Nabokov, with whom she fought incessantly, urging that he drop needlessly obscure, confusing words.

 Based on years of scrupulous research, acclaimed author Amy Reading creates a rare and deeply intimate portrait of a prolific editor—through both her incredible tenure at The New Yorker, and her famous marriage to E.B.
-White—and reveals how she transformed our understanding of literary culture and community.
+White and pivotal work with founder Harold Ross—and reveals how she transformed our understanding of literary culture and community.

 "The next best thing to cocktails at the Algonquin." — Heather Clark, author of Red Comet: The Short Life and Blazing Art of Sylvia Plath